JoshuaSkootsky/JoshuaSkootsky/README.md

 ### Hi there

 I'm Joshua Skootsky

-* I have a 4-year BA degree in Math from Yeshiva University, (YU)
-* I did the Fullstack Academy (FSA) software engineering intensive, 4 months
-* I've done research in computational chemistry and biophysics, including a magical summer at the University of Michigan
-* Been doing full stack web development with JavaScript and React

-## A bit more info:

 <!-- - 💼 Find me on <a href="https://www.linkedin.com/in/joshua-skootsky/">LinkedIn</a> -->
 -  💼 Find me on [LinkedIn](https://www.linkedin.com/in/joshua-skootsky/ 'LinkedIn')
 - ⚡ Passionate about CI/CD and the DevOps philosophy